michaelneale/goose-perception/README.md

 Shorter chunks would improve responsiveness but reduce transcription quality, while longer chunks would improve transcription but increase latency.

-### Concurrent Transcription
+### Background Transcription

-The system uses a multi-threaded approach to transcription:
+The system uses a background thread for transcription:

-- **Worker Thread Pool**: Dedicated threads handle transcription tasks while the main thread remains responsive
+- **Non-blocking Design**: Audio capture continues even during transcription
-- **Priority Queue**: Wake word detection has higher priority than periodic long transcriptions
+- **Sequential Processing**: Each audio chunk is processed in order
-- **Non-blocking Design**: Audio capture and processing continue even during transcription
+- **Reliable Wake Word Detection**: The system processes each chunk fully before moving to the next
-- **Responsive Wake Word Detection**: The system can detect wake words even while processing previous audio
+- **Focused Attention**: Once activated, the system captures the entire conversation without interruption

-This design ensures that the system remains responsive to wake words at all times, even during intensive transcription operations.
+This design ensures that the system properly captures complete conversations while maintaining a simple and reliable architecture.

 Press Ctrl+C to stop the application.